Whose Insurance Pays in a Multi-Car Accident?

 Get Every Driver's Information Before Leaving

-Collect name, contact number, insurance company, policy number and license plate from every driver involved, not just the car that directly hit you.
-In a chain-reaction crash, you may have a claim against a driver who didn't directly contact your vehicle.
+Collect the name, contact number, insurance company, policy number and license plate from every driver involved, not just the car that directly hit you.
+In a chain-reaction crash, you may have a claim against a driver who never made direct contact with your vehicle.
 Missing even one driver's insurance details can delay your claim by weeks.

 2. 2